Moon Garden (film): Release

 Moon Garden had its world premiere at the 25th Dances With Films Festival in Los Angeles, California, on June 10, 2022.
 On October 8, 2022, the film screened at the Grimmfest Film Festival in the United Kingdom.
 On November 3, 2022, it screened at the 9th FilmQuest Film Festival in Provo, Utah.
+In April 2023, it screened at Panic Fest in Kansas City, Missouri.

-Moon Garden is slated to be theatrically released in the United States by Oscilloscope Laboratories in 2023.
+Moon Garden was released in select cinemas in the United States by Oscilloscope Laboratories in May 2023.

 Reception

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on eight reviews, with an average rating of 8/10.

 Sharai Bohannon of Dread Central praised the film's setting and the Teeth character, and wrote, "Moon Garden's world, and the imagery it provides, are what will keep audiences talking.
 It's so absorbing that it makes it hard to dwell on things that aren't working in the film."